Language selection

 Show me more about CGVD2013 and transforming between vertical datums (PDF, 1.2 MB)

 The U.S. is also updating its height reference system.
 Just like we did, they are moving to a geoid-based vertical datum that’s compatible with global navigation satellite systems (GNSS).
 The U.S. will call its new datum the North American–Pacific Geopotential Datum of 2022 (NAPGD2022).
-Its release has been delayed until at least 2024.
-Fortunately, their height reference system has the same definition as CGVD2013, making our vertical datums consistent at the border.
+Its release has been delayed until at least 2025.
+Fortunately, their height reference system has the same definition as CGVD2013, making our future vertical datums consistent at the border.

 Although we’ve agreed with the U.S. on the definition of the modernized height systems, we are still working out a few details: